 Articulate 360 includes both Storyline 360 and Rise 360, plus a number of other authoring tools.
 Use Storyline 360 to create interactive, device-agnostic courses.

-iSpring Suite is a powerful, easy to use and affordable tool designed to help you build mobile-compatible courses in PowerPoint and other common office software package.
-It allows you to create presentations, quizzes, and videos without any special training.
-ISpring allows you to create interactive e-books from existing Word, PDF, and PPT manuals and textbooks with the click of a button.
+With iSpring Suite you can create presentations, quizzes, and videos without any special training. iSpring allows you to create interactive e-books from existing Word, PDF, and PPT manuals and textbooks with the click of a button.

-Lectora can be used for both school work and video courses.
-It can be used to create screencast lessons with images and text, or to mix and record sounds and add them to your content.
+It can be used to create screencast lessons with images and text or to mix and record sounds and add them to your content.

 Elucidat is a great instructional design tool because it lets designers create responsive content that’s compatible with HTML5.
 The content you create on Elucidat loads quickly and is compatible with most browsers.
 Elucidat also uses cloud technology, which is great for collaboration.